Our Terms and Conditions are available here.

-In accordance with applicable law, including the EU General Data Protection Regulation 2018 (“GDPR”), you will find the following types of information in this policy:
+In accordance with applicable law, including the UK General Data Protection Regulation and Data Protection Act, 2018 (together referred to as the UK GDPR) and EU General Data Protection Regulation 2018 (EU GDPR), you will find the following types of information in this policy:

-(a) the identity and the contact details of CEDT as a controller of your personal information
+(a) the identity and the contact details of CSL as a controller of your personal information

 (b) the contact details of our information protection officer;